CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: DETAILED DESIGN

-The data analyzer module utilizes multiple AE models: $\{\mathbf{AE}_i\}_{i\in[n]}$ (where $[n]\defeq \{1,2,...,n\}$).
+The data analyzing module utilizes multiple AE models: $\{\mathbf{AE}_i\}_{i\in[n]}$ (we define $[n]\defeq \{1,2,...,n\}$).
 Each of the models is associated with each of the views of $\mathcal{Q}$ and thus learns different (and complementary) perspectives of $\mathcal{Q}$.
-We build the AE networks using CNN due to the observation that each view is a two-dimensional data item, and CNN is widely proven to efficiently work on 2D data with minimum complexity.
-The motivation of using AE is that, as there are neither explicitly defined states of the vehicle, nor any analytical model for that, we use a data-driven approach to find the states out of a small window of the historical signal data.
-Thus, the data in an AE's middle (bottleneck) layer represents the vehicle's state in a lower dimension.
+We build the AE networks using CNN due to the observation that each view is a two-dimensional data item, and CNN is widely proven to work efficiently on 2D data with minimum complexity.
+The motivation for using AE is that, as there are neither explicitly defined states of the vehicle, nor any analytical model for that, we use a data-driven approach to find the states out of a small window of the historical signal data.
+Thus, the data in an AE's central (bottleneck) layer represents the vehicle's state in a lower dimension.
 In contrast, the decoder part tries to predict the vehicle's historical signal data by looking at the state's information.
 If the vehicle is running in a normal state, as mostly seen in the training data, the decoder should predict accurately.
-Otherwise, an abnormal state will lead to an erroneous prediction, and thus, to a high reconstruction loss.
+Otherwise, an abnormal state will lead to an erroneous prediction, therefore, a high reconstruction loss.
+Moreover, as our considered model learns the relationship among all the signals, especially the nearby highly correlated ones, if at least one signal deviates from the regular pattern, \sysname will recognize it from the reconstruction loss.

+As shown in Fig. \ref{fig:ids_model}, during the training phase, each $\mathbf{AE}_x$ takes a data view $\mathcal{D}_x \in \mathbb{R}^{m \times w}$ as an input image and learns to reconstruct almost the same $\mathcal{\hat{D}}_x \in \mathbb{R}^{m \times w}$ image, $\forall x\in[n]$.
+Meanwhile, as \sysname trains different AEs for different views, the training cost would be linear to the number of views.
+Thus a practical challenge lies in \emph{how to reduce the cost of training multiple AEs}.
+As the views are created from the same data queue $\mathcal{Q}$, they contain inherent similarities in their structure.

+First, the spatial dependencies (correlations) along the features are still almost the same, as all the signals in each of the views are sampled with the same sampling periods.
+On the other hand, the temporal patterns in different views are just the expanded/shrunk versions.
+Hence, instead of training all the models from scratch, we consider training the first model $\mathbf{AE}_1$ thoroughly.
+Then we use the transfer learning technique to initialize the parameters of the next model, $\mathbf{AE}_2$, which only needs to fine-tune the parameters instead of learning everything from scratch.
+Thus, we initialize any $t$-th model $\mathbf{AE}_{t}$ with the preceding trained model $\mathbf{AE}_{t-1}$.
+Such a technique reduces the training cost (see \cref{sec:eval-tf}), which will be most effective if, in the future, the model is trained in a peripheral device like Raspberry Pi for a new vehicle.